edamame-course/2015-tutorials/draft/josh/04-assembling_your_metagenome.md

 [Thu Jun  25 10:23:02 2015] Extracting iterative edges from k = 51 to 61
 ```

-...and at the end you'll see something like this:
+...and this is going to run for a while (perhaps until a k of 91 or greater) and eventually at the end you'll see something like this:

 ```
 [Thu Jun  25 18:43:16 2015] Merging to output final contigs.